Deploying to GCP

 cloud_sql_instances: your-cloudsql-instance-connection-string

-1. You will need flexible environment for websocket support (subscriptions and live queries).
-If you are not interested in real-time features you can use standard environment and save some bucks.
-In that case, remove the beta_settings section
+flexibleenvironment for websocket support (subscriptions).
+If you are not interested in real-time features you can usestandardenvironment and save some bucks.
+In that case, remove thebeta_settingssection - This requires using postgraphile as a library.
+Minimum setup would be something like:

 /project